 Though they can’t tell you everything you need to know, wine corks hold clues.
 Think of them as the first hint of what’s inside a bottle.
 Before pouring the wine, check the overall condition of the cork.
 Does it look healthy or dry, and brittle?

 Improperly storing wine bottles (vertically in a dry environment) can prematurely dry out the cork.
 Dry corks can expose the wine to too much oxygen.
-If wine is exposed to too much air over time, it might not be in the best condition.
+Too much air exposure over time, means wine might not be in the best condition.
 While drinking corked wine is not unsafe, it’s damn unpleasant.
 Being able to tell by smell saves a face cringing experience.

 This is why the second thing to do with a cork is to smell it.
 Wine corks should smell like wood, wine, or neutral.
 Wine corks should never smell dusty, musty, or funky.
-The video below does a good job explaining why smelling the cork is a good first step in determining if wine is corked.
+The video below explains why smelling the cork is a good first step in for testing for wine for cork.

 Take strong smells on a wine cork as an early warning sign.
 Proceed with caution and take your time smelling the wine in the glass, which is the next step.